 - read more

-As a follow-up, a coalition of actors are collaborating to establish the ‘World Benchmarking Alliance’ as a publically funded, pre-eminent global institution that funds, houses and safeguards quality of SDG related corporate benchmarks.
-The coalition draws on public sector experience through the British and Dutch governments, a range of corporates and investors through the Business & Sustainable Development Commission, deep corporate benchmarking expertise through Aviva, Index Initiative and the Corporate Human Rights Benchmark and civil society representation through UN Foundation.
+As a follow-up, a coalition of actors is collaborating to establish the “World Benchmarking Alliance” as a publically funded, pre-eminent global institution that funds, houses and safeguards quality of SDG-related corporate benchmarks such as climate change, gender and access to health care.
+The coalition draws on public sector experience through the British and Dutch governments, a range of corporates and investors through the Business & Sustainable Development Commission, deep corporate benchmarking expertise through Aviva, Index Initiative and the Corporate Human Rights Benchmark and civil society representation through UN Foundations.

 - read more